jfrog/log-analytics-splunk/README.md

 The vulnerability table provides additional information on each of the violations including the time of occurence, type of violation, impacted artifacts and other details that allow customers to trace the impact of the violation.

+## Request and access log compatibility to Splunk web, Change CIM

 ## Splunk Demo